ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 ---
-id: mutability-loops-and-imperative
+id: mutability-imperative-control-flow
-title: Mutability, Loops, and Imperative Programming
+title: Mutability and Imperative Control Flow
 description: >
-  Writing stateful programs in OCaml, mixing imperative and functional style
+  Write stateful programs in OCaml.
+Use for and while loops, if-then-else, mutable record fields, and references.
 category: "Introduction"
 ---